Policy & Campaigns

 Cymorth works with our members, partners and experts by experience to campaign for improvements to policy, legislation, practice and public attitudes.
 Over the past few years we have led a variety of campaigns, focused on the Welsh Government’s annual budget, the Senedd elections and the Homeless World Cup.

-Current campaign: Housing Matters – Welsh Budget 2025/6
+Current campaign: Welsh Budget 2026/7

 Representation